A little about me, anyway. I mean, I'm not giving you my entire life story. You're getting the highlights, though.

 I watch a lot of shows, less now than I used to, but I still love a good show for lunch breaks and for dinner-and-a-movie type moments.
 Too much to watch nowadays to keep up with it all and still be able to play video games and get my job done.
 That said, I don't stick to any specific genre, and I have nothing against watching cartoons or anime or even romantic comedies.
 I love animation and often prefer a good anime to a live action show, though I haven't kept up with the anime scene since DBSuper was fairly new.
 It used to be one of my passions as a kid to make my own animations, and now, I have a fondness for anime and other equally beautiful animation styles.
-Some of my favorite anime of all time include Dragonball Z (the first few sagas anyway), Cowboy Bebop, Battle Angel Alita, .Hack//Sign, Sword Art Online, Log Horizon, and ReZero.
+Some of my favorite anime of all time include Dragonball Z (the first few sagas anyway), Cowboy Bebop, Battle Angel Alita, .Hack//Sign, Log Horizon, and ReZero.
 Lately, I've been enjoying Peacemaker, a DC live action series.

 My favorite video game genres are action RPGs (Zelda, Graal, some FFs) and explorative platformers (Donkey Kong 64, Mario 64, etc).
 I really love games that offer me a creative outlet or tons to explore.
 Good stories are great, but there's not a lot to do after the stories end if there's not anything else on the table.